mieweb/docs/content/functions/system-administration/system-controls/interface-manager.md

 ---
 id: '1ixPq1Rc-mqNWYR-v4k0gqx9vq5cVxCGolwWVIjnntZ4'
 title: 'Interface Manager'
-date: '2024-10-23T15:13:53.894Z'
+date: '2024-11-06T17:17:57.128Z'
-version: 57
+version: 62
-lastAuthor: 'auhrick'
+lastAuthor: 'anichols'
 mimeType: 'text/x-markdown'
 links: []
 source: 'https://drive.google.com/open?id=1ixPq1Rc-mqNWYR-v4k0gqx9vq5cVxCGolwWVIjnntZ4'
 wikigdrive: '2aacb51f060d0354a678419290943a99bd16aad1'
 ---
-The Interface Manager contains a list of custom demographic or HR interfaces that have been configured for WebChart customers only.
+The Interface Manager contains a list of custom demographic or HR interfaces that have been configured.
 This module is not primarily used for custom Enterprise Health demographic interfaces.
-The Interface Manager editor gives Webchart system administrators the ability to manage specific patient fields that come over interfaces.
+The Interface Manager editor gives system administrators the ability to manage specific patient fields that come over interfaces.

 ## Interface List